agrakhi/GDS-ARM/README.md

 ## Installation

 (yet to come in the next week)
-Most stable version pushed to CRAN can be installed directly from CRAN:
+Most stable version will be pushed to CRAN and can be installed directly from CRAN in a week's time:

 ```{r}
 install.packages("GDSARM")